 Required Element 1.6 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: The program must establish its length and provide the rationale for the program's length after taking into consideration didactic learning and required supervised experiential learning needed by students to demonstrate the required competencies and mandates from the program's administration and state legislation.
-Programs must include All Programs: State the program length and number of supervised experiential learning hours.
-Describe how the didactic and supervised experiential learning will be integrated throughout the program.
-All Programs: Planned SEL hours (use template titled "Planned Supervised Experiential Learning Hours") (Note the major rotations with an asterisk on the template).
-Note: Accelerated degree programs must have both the didactic and supervised experiential learning components integrated into a single program.
-Briefly describe the rationale for the program length (considering learning activities that students must accomplish, required hours of supervised experiential at least 1000 supervised experiential learning hours in the graduate level.
+Programs must include both the didactic and supervised experiential learning components All Programs: All Programs: Planned SEL hours (use template titled "Planned Supervised Experiential Learning Hours") (Note the major rotations with an asterisk on the template).
+Note: Accelerated degree programs must have at least 1000 supervised experiential learning integrated into a single program. (considering learning activities that students must accomplish, required hours of supervised experiential hours in the graduate level.
 For the definition of accelerated degree program see the glossary.

 Required Element 1.6 Narrative to Support Achievement Appendix Evidence Onsite Evidence a.
 The program must be planned so that students complete at least 1000 supervised experiential learning hours.
 The program must document the planned hours in professional work settings and in alternate experiences.
 The majority of the professional work settings hours spent in the major rotations must be completed onsite. learning and mandates from the program's administration or state legislation).
-State the major rotations and describe how the program ensures the majority of the rotation hours (&gt;50%) are completed onsite (in-person).
-Clinical rotations must be indicated as a major rotation with &gt;50% of hours completed onsite (in-person) in in-patient, acute-care settings such as hospitals, long-term care facilities, and renal dialysis centers.
+State the major rotations and describe how the program ensures the majority of the rotation hours (>50%) are completed onsite (in-person).
+Clinical rotations must be indicated as a major rotation with >50% of hours completed onsite (in-person).
 Describe planned international experiences available for students, total supervised experiential learning hours provided internationally, and country in which experiences will occur, if applicable.
 [Partnership Only] Describe the coursework and supervised experiential learning activities provided by each partner organization.